clusterreplyDE/aiagents/docs/devin.md

     docker build -t opendevin-app -f .\containers\app\Dockerfile .

-Or pull it from the registry:
+Or pull it from the registry (this was not working for me):

     docker pull ghcr.io/opendevin/opendevin:latest